 Pole barns, or pole buildings, are general terms for a type of structure historically used for agricultural needs.
 Today, however, these buildings work great for a wide range of needs.
 That’s largely because pole barn framing involves an economical building method called post-frame construction.

 We’ll compare a pole barn building with a stick-frame structure to see why post-frame construction ultimately triumphs.
-But before we do that, let’s make sure we understand exactly what we mean by a pole barn.
+But before we do that, let’s view this video and then make sure we understand exactly what we mean by a pole barn.

 What is a Pole Barn?